JeffM-Code/PortfolioWork/README.md

 # Projects<br>
-I have a very data-driven stance and approach to problem solving, as I believe there's a lot of potential in value from data in informing exceptional decisions, and I engineer and analyze solutions to problems that these projects should demonstrate.
+I have a very data-driven stance and approach to problem solving, as I believe there's a lot of potential in value from data in informing exceptional decision making, and I engineer and analyze solutions to problems that these projects should demonstrate.
 Hope they make for an interesting read.<br><br><br>

 ## Machine Learning<br>
 * [Building heating / cooling efficiency modelling](https://github.com/JeffM-Code/PortfolioWork/tree/main/ML/BuildingEnergyEfficiency)<br><br>